From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

 Now the key observation is that each stripe and each hexagon contains two directed edges with opposite orientations (i.e. one of them matches the orientation of the stripe or hexagon, while the other does not).
 In stripes (Figure \ref{fig:opp-or-str}), this is because parallel directed edges have parallel orientations, so one of them matches the orientation of the stripe, and the other does not.
 In hexagons (Figure \ref{fig:opp-or-hex}), one must come back to the construction of \S{}\ref{subsec:ext-cell} to see that the labels of the boundary edges correspond to letters $x_1,x_2,x_3$ as in the definition of letter-quasimorphisms (Definition \ref{def:let-qm}), and so in particular $x_1x_2x_3\in\left\{a^{\pm1},b^{\pm1}\right\}$.
 This means that each hexagon has two directed edges with opposite orientations.

 Using this observation, and the fact that stripes and hexagons are glued so that directed edges have matching orientations, we can construct two boundary arcs of $\Lambda$ with opposite orientations as follows.
 Start at a boundary arc of $\Lambda$; this arc is a directed edge $e_1$ of a stripe or a hexagon, which we denote by $\Delta_1$.
 We have observed that $\partial\Delta_1$ has a directed edge $e_2$ with orientation opposite to $e_1$; pick a point $p_1$ in the interior of $e_1$ and a point $p_2$ in the interior of $e_2$ and connect them via an arc in the interior of $\Delta_1$.
-Now $e_2$ borders another stripe or hexagon, which we denote by $\Delta_2$; iterate the above process and extend the previous arc to a point $p_3$ in the interior of a directed edge $e_3$ of $\Delta_3$ with orientation opposite to $e_2$.
-Since the region $\Lambda$ is compact, we must eventually reach a boundary arc of $\Lambda$.
+Now $e_2$ borders another stripe or hexagon, which we denote by $\Delta_2$; extend the previous arc to a point $p_3$ in the interior of a directed edge $e_3$ of $\Delta_3$ with orientation opposite to $e_2$.
+Iterate this process; it will follow from the following claim that we cannot visit the same stripe or hexagon twice: \begin{claim*} There is no sequence of at least two successively adjacent stripes and hexagons in $\Lambda$ (without backtracking) starting and finishing on the same stripe or hexagon. \end{claim*} \begin{proof}[Proof of the claim] Suppose for contradiction that there is a sequence of stripes and hexagons as above in $\Lambda$.
+Draw a loop $\beta$ in $\Lambda$ connecting the midpoints of the successive connecting edges of this sequence.
+We will show that $\beta$ is non-contractible (in $\Lambda$), contradicting the assumption that $\Lambda$ is topologically a disc.
+Suppose otherwise: hence, there is a homotopy $\beta_\bullet:[0,1]^2\rightarrow\Lambda$ from $\beta=\beta_0$ to a constant loop $\beta_1$.
+Note that the restriction of $\beta$ to each stripe or hexagon enters and exits using two opposite edges; since those are separated by edges contained in $\partial\Lambda$, this must also be true of each $\beta_t$ (for $t\in[0,1]$).
+Therefore, the number of stripes and hexagons visited by $\beta_t$ does not depend on $t$.
+But this number is at least $2$ for $\beta_0$, while it is exactly $1$ for $\beta_1$; this is a contradiction. \end{proof} Moreover, $\Lambda$ is compact, so the above process eventually reaches a boundary arc of $\Lambda$.
 The construction is illustrated in Figure \ref{fig:constr-opp-or}.

-Hence, we obtain an arc $\eta$ with both endpoints on boundary arcs of $\Lambda$, with the property that all directed edges of stripes or hexagons crossed by $\eta$ have the same transverse orientation with respect to $\eta$.
+Hence, we obtain an arc $\eta$ visiting an injective sequence of stripes and hexagons, with endpoints on distinct boundary arcs of $\Lambda$, with the property that all directed edges of stripes or hexagons crossed by $\eta$ have the same transverse orientation with respect to $\eta$.
 In particular, the boundary arcs at the extremities of $\eta$ must have opposite orientations (with respect to the orientation of $\Lambda$). \end{proof}